arungudelli/angularjswiki/content/en/angular/progress-bar-in-angular-mat-progress-bar-examplematerial-design/index.md

 }
 ```

-`progressValue` property binds to `value` property of `mat-progress-bar` selector. `rangArray` used to generate dummy content.
+`progressValue` property binds to `value` property of `mat-progress-bar` selector. `rangeArray` used to generate dummy content.

 And `@HostListener` decorator used to track window scroll event.

 As the `value` property is between 0 to 100.
 All we need to do is calculate scroll percentage and assign it to `progressValue`

 ```
 <mat-progress-bar [value]="progresValue" *ngIf="progresValue > 0">